And greetings to you once again, ladies and gentlemen, music lovers, thrill seekers all across the fruited plain.

 They were all frightened by it because it diverted fans' attention away from teams and wanting to follow teams, which leads to TV ratings, and instead following individual players.

-And it makes them want to watch all the games or have access to all the games, more than just follow a team.
+And it makes them want to watch all the games or have access to all the games more than just follow a team.

-And the NFL has been very team loyalty-oriented.
+And the NFL has been very team loyalty oriented.

-The broadcast over-the-air broadcast rules are based on team loyalty in market, out of market, and all that.
+The broadcast over-the-air broadcast rules are based on team loyalty in market, out-of-market, and all that.

-This totally upset the apple card.
+This totally upset the apple cart.

-But it got to be so big the league couldn't stop it and now had to adapt to it, so now ESPN sponsors fantasy football leagues.
+But it got to be so big the league couldn't stop it and now had to adapt to it.

 And I think the league is doing things now to facilitate the reporting of information every day, every game day, on individual players and their stats so that fantasy players can tabulate how well they're doing while the action is underway.